open-telemetry/community/enduser-WG/README.md

 * Attend the [Working Group meetings](https://docs.google.com/document/d/1FqEo2PfHPP8iZX_W-C3YgXFUjhfwmAhoREUE8ZJPJfc/edit) and contribute to our efforts.
 * Become an end-user interview facilitator or helper.
-* Follow our work coordination efforts in [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ)
+* Follow our work coordination efforts in [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ).
 * Amplify the existence of our surveys and end-user engagement opportunities to interested people!

 ## Communication
-We coordinate our working group efforts in [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ) on CNCF Slack
+We coordinate our working group efforts in [#otel-user-research](https://cloud-native.slack.com/archives/C01RT3MSWGZ) on CNCF Slack.

 If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).